jmschabdach/dnd-notes/content/Session Notes/Session 03.md

 - We defeat the guard fungus. [[Tarack]] proceeds into the cave, [[Norton Rooftrellen|Norton]] blasts the floor, [[Drok Thornsaga|Drok]] sprints to the stairs and sees 1 mushroom (but not the one that attacks him next)
 - [[Tarack]] is apparently a tank, hits the mushroom that attacked him, and rejoins [[Norton Rooftrellen|Norton]] and [[Alexa Heartwood|Alexa]] at the entrance
 - [[Drok Thornsaga|Drok]] jumps into a pool at the top of the stairs
 - 2 myconid adults appear at the upper entrance to the cavern.
 With [[Tarack]]'s help, we convince the myconids to let us try to help them with their "blight".
+They leave us to try to navigate the cave as the purple guard mushrooms are not under their control.
+- We wreck the (remaining) guard mushroom and make it to the entrance at the top of the cavern.

+### Summary
+- Visited Brastos' grave to return the amulet, the next day the Compass Rose wreck is gone
+- Alexa has another nightmare about some force stealing memories from her, wakes up missing 27 freckles
+- Go to Seaside Grove
+    - Fight 3 fume drakes in a cave of Windspore mushrooms
+    - Fight the fungal octopus
+- Went to enter the myconid cave, were almost wrecked by purple guard mushrooms, and scared off myconid children
+- Went back to Dragon's Rest, yelled at [[Tarack]], and convinced him to join us
+- Spent way too long perplexed by the purple guard mushrooms, but in the end the myconids agreed to see us